MatthieuGilson/WBLEC_toolbox/README.md

-**These script in Python 3.6 are a small package to analyze fMRI signals.
+**These scripts in Python 3.6 are a small package to analyze fMRI signals.
 It is a collaborative work with Andrea Insabato, Vicente Pallarés, Gorka Zamora-López and Nikos Kouvaris.
 If you use this toolbox, please cite the relevant papers below.**

 ## Whole-brain linear effective connectivity (WBLEC) estimation